dishiGit/machineLearning/README.md

 `conda install jupyter`

-Then just launch the jupyter notebook and run it as any other notebook
+Then just launch Keras.ipynb and run it as any other jupyter notebook

 ## Authors